Notes on the Geography of Mauritius: Mauritius 2: World of Sugar

 Must be an interesting story.

-Town seems quiet.
+The town seems mighty quiet.

 The will to power.
-You should see my truck.

 You won't be surprised to learn that the shops are Indian-owned.